NtimYeboah/laravel-chatroom/readme.md

 ## Learn how to build realtime applications in Laravel

-This is a simple project to demonstrate how to build realtime applications using Laravel and Pusher or SocketIO.
+This is a simple project to demonstrate how to build realtime applications using Laravel and [Pusher](https://pusher.com/) or [SocketIO](https://socket.io/).
 This is a chatting app that performs the following in real-time

 1. Notify connected users when a user comes online
-2. Update messages for other users
+2. Broadcast message to other users
 3. Show who is typing

 ## Table of contents